ridercz/Altairis.ValidationToolkit/README.md

 * `[RequiredWhen("OtherProperty", "value")]` - property is required when `OtherProperty == "value"`.
 * `[RequiredWhen("OtherProperty", "value", NegateCondition = true)]` - property is required when `OtherProperty != "value"`.

-_Please note_: The default error message does not mention the master condition (it says _Field {0} is required_, not _Field {0} is required when some conditions are met_).
+*Please note:* The default error message does not mention the master condition (it says *Field {0} is required*, not *Field {0} is required when some conditions are met*).
 It's recommended to override the message to be more specific to your model.

 ### RequiredEmptyWhenAttribute
 Complements the `RequiredWhenAttribute`.
 Forces property to have `null` value when other property has specific value.